replicatedcom/support-bundle/hack/docs/schema.md

 __Same as would be passed to `docker exec`Config options as would be passed to `docker exec`__

-Required: User, Privileged, Tty, AttachStdin, AttachStderr, AttachStdout, Detach, DetachKeys, Env, Cmd, User, Privileged, Tty, AttachStdin, AttachStderr, AttachStdout, Detach, DetachKeys, Env, Cmd
+Required: Cmd, User, Privileged, Tty, AttachStdin, AttachStderr, AttachStdout, Detach, DetachKeys, Env, Cmd

 | Name    | Type    | Description | Example |
 | ------- | ------- | ----------- | ------- |